AplosAnalytics/docs.aplosanalytics.com/docs/samples/r-script.md

 # R Example Script

-The example R script performs a complete analysis with Aplos NCA from R. The full [sample-analysis.R](/Public/sample-analysis.R "download") script can be downloaded.
+The example R script performs a complete analysis with Aplos NCA from R.

 ## Example Script